 can help relieve congestion, making it a great choice to add to a hot bath when you're dealing with a sinus infection or cold.
 Or, use it in your morning bath to make you feel invigorated and alert for the day to come.
 Cliganic's 100% pure, undiluted eucalyptus essential oil is USDA certified-organic, cruelty-free, and verified by the Non-GMO Project.
 And the best part is, it'll set you back just $7.
 4. The Best Angelica Root Essential Oil 5.
 The Best Sandalwood Essential Oil

 meditation, and other times when people are seeking calm and focus.
 It's also often used in beauty products due to its skin-enhancing benefits.
 Plus, it simply smells amazing.

 Red Silk Essentials Indian sandalwood essential oil is USDA certified-organic, non-GMO, and cruelty-free.
 Unlike many other sandalwood essential oils on the market, this one isn't mixed with anything else — you're getting 100% pure sandalwood here.
 (Sandalwood tends to be one of the more costly essential oils due to the difficulties in sourcing, so always read labels carefully to make sure you're getting just sandalwood and nothing else.)
+You Might Also Like:

 If you really don’t want to do anything but pop open a cap and hop into the tub, this